89luca89/distrobox/README.md

 # Compatibility

 This project **does not need a dedicated image**.
-It can use any OCI images from from docker-hub, quay.io or any registry of your choice.
+It can use any OCI images from docker-hub, quay.io or any registry of your choice.

-Granted, they may not be as featurefull as expected (some of them do not even have `which`, `mount`, `less` or `vi`) but that's all doable in the container itself after bootstrapping it.
+Granted, they may not be as featureful as expected (some of them do not even have `which`, `mount`, `less` or `vi`) but that's all doable in the container itself after bootstrapping it.

 Main concern is having basic linux utilities (`mount`), basic user management utilities (`usermod, passwd`) and `sudo` correctly set.